 Balinese Hindus believe in karma and rebirth, making it challenging for those born with disabilities.
 The prevailing perception is that if a person is born disabled, they must have done something in a previous life to deserve it.
 Families of disabled children will even go so far as to hide them from society.

 The Senang Hati Foundation attempts to break down this cultural discrimination by providing a supportive community environment and skills and empowerment training to people with disabilities.

 When we asked about whether companies on Bali were open to hiring disabled people, the women at the center told us, “Now companies hire disabled people because our people are better trained in English and professional skills.
 We may be physically disabled, but we have an advantage in our skills.”

 G Adventures supports this organization by bringing its tour groups by for lunch to meet the people behind the organization and learn more about its activities.

 Did we see all of Bali in a week?
 Absolutely not.
 But in this week, our aim was to get an introduction to the island and have some fun.
 And in that, we succeeded.

-The experiences above were from the G Adventures’ Classic Bali Tour.
-If you plan to book this or another tour with G Adventures, please consider starting the process by clicking on the ad below.
-The price stays the same to you and we earn a small commission.
+If you plan to book this or another tour with G Adventures, please consider starting the process by clicking on one of these links.
+The price stays the same to you and we earn a small commission to continue sharing stories from around the world.
 Thank you!